Local Boards and Commissions

 Get involved: Contact Lori Nierzwick at Lori@pisgahlegal.org or call (828) 818-5474.

 Carolina Jews for Justice is a statewide organization that has several regional chapters.
 They are committed “to creating a just, fair and compassionate North Carolina”.
-The Carolina Jews for Justice/West chapter has focuses in the following area: Voting Rights, Economic justice, Racial Justice and Inclusivity, with the latter religious rights (including anti-semitism and Islamophobia), immigrant rights, LGBTQ rights, and women’s rights.
+The Carolina Jews for Justice – West chapter has working groups in the following areas: Voting Rights, Antisemitism, and Reproductive Justice.

 Get involved: Contact Lisa Forehand, CJJ-West organizer, at firstname.lastname@example.org or call (828) 761-1317.